 Youtube videos are Youtube videos, and one result does not a conclusive study make.
 To know for sure whether the stone will work in your tank, you'll have to try it yourself.

-Study of Block by the Fish Channel
+A Study of the Eco-Bio Block by the Fish Channel

 Questions & Answers

 Can you put the rock in a canister filter?

 Yes, you could put the rock in a larger canister filter like the Sun Sun for example.
 And only the smaller eco rock, since there are generally 2 sizes, a small rock and one a bit larger.
 However I usually place my eco rocks embedded in gravel at the bottom of my aquarium.
 But once again I see no reason why the small eco stone placed in one of the canister filters media trays wouldn't work also.Helpful 1